wemove-hamburg/wemove-hamburg.github.io/README.md

 To develop you can test your changes locally as described above.
 There are two long running branches

 - `develop` where the gatsby project lives
-- `master` where the build and deployed version of the page lives
+- `main` where the build and deployed version of the page lives

 ## Deployment